jadecubes/law-firm-document/docs/features/index.md

 sidebar_position: 1
 ---

-# BDD Feature Specifications
+# Feature Specifications

-Welcome to the Behavior-Driven Development (BDD) feature specifications for the Law Firm Admin Provisioning API.
+Detailed API specifications for the Law Firm Admin Provisioning API system.

 ## Overview

-These specifications are organized by API domain and written in **Given-When-Then** format for clarity and testability.
-Each feature file corresponds to a specific API endpoint and includes:
+These specifications are organized by API domain and feature area.
+Each specification corresponds to a specific API endpoint and includes:

-- **User Stories**: "As an admin, I want to..." format
+- **User Stories**: Clear description of the feature's purpose
-- **Scenarios**: Concrete examples with Given-When-Then steps
+- **Scenarios**: Concrete examples with acceptance criteria
 - **Request/Response Specs**: API contract details in tables
 - **Requirements Mapping**: Traceability to functional requirements